xxEmilySmitxx/DeoPack-Updater/README.md

 The program will do the rest!

 ## Settings
 **Show NSFW DeoPack versions in dropdown?**
 Shows the DeoPack-_(version)_-NSFW in the dropdown, so you can auto update them as wel.
 **Change Minecraft save directory**
-If you changed Minecraft's save directory, you can select the `resourcepack`s folder in the `.minecraft` folder.
+If you changed Minecraft's save directory, you can select the `resourcepacks` folder in the `.minecraft` folder.
 **Use Default Minecraft save directory?**
 The program will use the default `%appdata%\.minecraft\resourcepacks` folder.

 _Even if you don't have a certain DeoPack version, you can run the program and install it from there._